 Impacts to viewers from proposed transmission lines would vary from high to low.
-The highest impacts would occur on the views from three KOP locations (KOPs 6, 12, and 13) located within 2 miles of the proposed transmissions lines.
+The highest impacts would occur on the views from four KOP locations (KOPs 6, 12, 13, and 15) located within 2 miles of the proposed transmissions lines.
 Views from KOP 6 have been modified by an existing transmission line, with the introduction of the proposed transmission line resulting in medium, long-term impacts from approximately 1.2 miles away.
 The form of the existing transmission line would be repeated by the Project (H-frame structures), reducing potential landscape clutter, and would be sited further away than the existing transmission line.
 Therefore, the Project would attract attention but would be co-dominant with the existing modifications.

 The proposed transmission facilities would begin to dominate views from KOP 12, where an existing transmission line crosses the road, and the Project parallels the road with a series of transmission line structures stretching to the horizon.
 Due to the head-on view of the proposed transmission line and its difference in design compared to the existing line, the Project would result in medium, long-term impacts from this location.
-Views from KOP 13 would be highly impacted by the proposed transmission line.
+Views from KOPs 13 and 15 would be highly impacted by the proposed transmission line.
 From this location, there are limited existing modifications in view, with the existing landscape setting appearing mostly intact.
 The Project would dominate these unobstructed views through the introduction of tall transmission line structures viewed as skylined above the low, rolling terrain.

 The proposed transmission lines would not be visible from KOPs 1, 5, and the Horse Heaven Hills Recreation Area, therefore no impacts from this Project component would occur on these views.
 Impacts to views from all other KOPs would be low.
+Impacts on views resulting from the introduction of the proposed transmission lines would be low in magnitude from KOPs 2, 3, 4, 7, 8, 9, 10, and 11 due to the viewing distance (more than 2 miles away).

-In summary, during operation the substations and transmission lines would result in areas of high, longterm, unavoidable, local impacts as well as areas of medium, long-term, unavoidable, regional impacts on visual resources.
+In summary, during operation the substations and transmission lines would result in areas of high, long-term, unavoidable, local impacts as well as areas of medium, long-term, unavoidable, regional impacts on visual resources.